ericstratford/predictable-residence/README.md

 Name: Viet Tran\
 Title: Coder/Writer\
-Contribution: Assited with coding and writing.
+Contribution: Assited with coding and writing across all milestones.
+Worked on placing the models on the overfitting graph.